aniKet0753/Second_Brain/README.md

 🚀 How It Works

-Sign Up / Sign In

-Create a secure account to start saving content.
+Sign Up / Sign In → Create a secure account

-Save Content Links

-Enter a YouTube or Twitter link and select its type.
+Save Links → Add YouTube or Twitter links

-Manage Your Links

-View, delete, or organize your content easily.
+Manage Content → View, delete, organize

-Share with Others

-Generate shareable links or tags for friends or colleagues.
+Share Easily → Generate shareable content

 💡 Why Use Secound Brain?

-Never lose track of interesting content online.
+Never lose track of valuable content

-Organize your knowledge efficiently in one place.
+Organize knowledge in one secure place

-Share and collaborate with friends easily.
+Share and collaborate with ease

-A modern, fast, and secure solution for managing your online resources.
+Fast, modern, and built for productivity